 9. Set notification settings by providing an email address to get notified for different jobs.
 Click Next.
 Set notification settings

-10. Users can deny or allow the migration at specific day and time.
-Choose as per your need and then click Next. deny or allow the migration
+10. Users can deny or allow the migration on a specific day and time.
+Choose as per your convenience and then click Next. deny or allow the migration

-11. View the summary of migration and check if it is okay.
+11. View the summary of migration and check if everything is okay.
 Then click Finish. ummary of migration

-The migration from Exchange 2013 to Office 365 is currently underway and will require some time to finalize.
+The migration from Exchange 2013 to Office 365 is underway and will require some time to finalize.
 Once the migration is successfully completed, you will receive a notification confirming its success, along with a detailed migration report.
-As you've witnessed, transitioning from Exchange 2013 to Office 365 is effortlessly managed by our software solution.
+As you've witnessed, transitioning from Exchange 2013 to Office 365 is effortless with our software solution.